Get all the latest data for Canary Islands

 What is driving property prices up or down in Canary Islands as of 2026?

-As of early 2026, the top three factors driving property prices in Canary Islands are the high share of foreign and lifestyle buyers, persistent housing supply constraints due to limited island land, and strong tourism-linked investment demand.
+As of 2026, the top three factors driving property prices in Canary Islands are low housing supply, strong foreign and mainland Spanish demand, and competition between normal homes and tourist-use homes.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Canary Islands here.